codsen/codsen/packages/generate-atomic-css-cli/README.md

 ## How it works

-You place secret placeholders and program wipes everything between content head and tail markers, while taking instructions from config.
+You place special placeholders for config ("config heads" and "config tails"), then also placeholders for content ("content heads" and "content tails").

-Three dollar signs `$$$` get expanded into list, default being 0 - 500 but you can customise with pipes:
+Config will be read from between config heads and tails, expanded into multiple lines as you requested and result will be placed instead of existing content between content heads and content tails.

+In config, `$$$` means dynamic value, default 0-500 but you can customise the range appending pipes at the end of the line:

 ```
 a